dhudsmith/manifold_learning/README.md

 ```
 This command starts a bash terminal within the Docker environment.
 You should now be able to execute commands within the docker environment.
 Make sure that you can view the `manifold_learning` code.

-You can exit the notebook by executing `exit` from the terminal.
+You can exit docker with `exit` from the terminal.

 ### Running jupyter notebooks
-Run your jupyter notebook server by navigating into the `manifold_learning` and executing the command below.
+Run your jupyter notebook server by navigating into the `manifold_learning` directory and executing the command below.
 ```
 sh run_docker_jupyter.sh
 ```